nglange/help-documentation/_api/Config_AWS_CLI.md

 ## Configuring the Storage Endpoint
 The AWS CLI sends all requests to ``s3.amazonaws.com`` by default.
-To send requests to IBM COS, change the method to use a different hostname or IP address.
+To send requests to COS Dedicated IBM Managed, change the method to use a different hostname or IP address.
 Set the ``--endpoint-url`` option in the AWS CLI command with the following IP address:
 **Placeholder for IP address and hostname** **Note:** The AWS CLI interprets the http(s) portion of this endpoint and infer encrypted or plain text from the URL.

-The COS API supports both Resource Path and Virtual Host Addressing.### Using Resource Path AddressingUse the ``--endpoint-url`` option of ``aws configure``:``` aws --endpoint-url http://<IP_address> s3
+The COS Dedicated IBM Managed API supports both Resource Path and Virtual Host Addressing.### Using Resource Path AddressingUse the ``--endpoint-url`` option of ``aws configure``:``` aws --endpoint-url http://<IP_address> s3
 ``` ## Using Other OptionsAdditional options can be used in the main AWS CLI command.
 More information and examples can be found in the [Using High-Level s3 Commands with the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/using-s3-commands.html).